waynedelcorraljr/waynedelcorraljr/README.md

 ### Problem solving is my passion.

-#### Code is the constant pursuit of knowledge.
-#### Aren't we are the luckiest bunch, to make learning our hobby and mastery our infinitely distancing finish line?!
+#### Aren't we the luckiest bunch, to make learning our hobby and mastery our infinitely distancing finish line?!

 </div>